 Amazon Flex is a completely different type of algorithm that we’ll soon see become its own business.
 Amazon Flex is basically UberX in reverse, where regular folks sign up to handle deliveries in their area.
 Amazon’s algorithm here allows them to hire a driver at minimum wage to handle last mile delivery, undercutting what they would pay UPS to do the same thing.
 This only works where Amazon has a high density of shipments.
 When they open the service to non-Amazon shipments, the density will go even higher, making this service even more effective.
 Where Uber is having troubles making a profit with the UberX business model, Amazon Flex appears to be having better luck building density and profit potential.

 Now all this is well and good progress.
 But China is advancing far faster than the U.S. in artificial intelligence, and may one day soon be able to weaponize logistics algorithms.
 We all need to run faster to build artificial intelligence that helps supply chains run faster, cheaper and better.
+Please visit my office hours and continue this conversation.

 Hype Cycle for Artificial Intelligence